 Astrological note: The dream of a map often arrives during harmonious transits of Jupiter through the 9th or 3rd house, during a conjunction of Mercury with Jupiter, and during periods of the lunar nodes touching your personal axis.
 Sagittarians, Geminis, and Aquarians recognize this dream especially precisely.
 If Jupiter is now touching your Mercury — the Inner Sage spreads out the map, and the dream conveys this through a sheet on which you see your life for the first time not as a stream, but as a landscape.

 You hold a compass in your hand.
 You look — the needle spins, will not stop, or shows now one thing, now another.
-You tap on the case, turn it, move about — the needle finds no steady direction.
-In the body — a familiar uneasiness: an instrument I should trust does not work.
+You tap the case, turn it, move about — the needle finds no steady direction.
+A familiar uneasiness lives in the body: the instrument I should be able to trust does not work.

-Your Guardian speaks here — the part that reacts to the loss of inner orientation.
-It comes when in your reality the habitual bearings are lost or strongly blurred: former values have wavered, old goals have stopped motivating, the old system of coordinates does not work.
-This may be a crisis professional, existential, spiritual, or of age.
-The Guardian shows: your inner north is not being read right now; it is not the instrument’s fault, but that the world around has shifted too quickly.
+Over this needle your Guardian keeps watch — the part that reacts to the loss of inner orientation.
+It comes when, in your reality, your habitual bearings are lost or strongly blurred: former values have wavered, old goals have stopped motivating you, the old system of coordinates no longer works.
+This may be a professional, existential, spiritual, or midlife crisis.
+The Guardian shows you that your inner north is not being read right now — and that it is not the instrument’s fault, but the fact that the world around you has shifted too quickly.

-If the needle simply spins — you are in a period of “in between,” when the old no longer leads and the new is undefined, and it is worth honestly naming this stage, without panic.
-If the compass flickers — a process of reassessment is going on, and it is worth letting it ripen, rather than demanding a quick decision.
-If you suddenly notice that you can orient by the stars or the sun — there are deeper bearings inside than the habitual instrument; it is worth searching for them.
+If the needle simply spins, you are in a period of “in between,” when the old no longer leads and the new is undefined, and it is worth honestly naming this stage, without panic.
+If the compass flickers, a process of reassessment is going on, and it is worth letting it ripen rather than demanding a quick decision.
+If you suddenly notice that you can orient by the stars or by the sun, there are deeper bearings inside you than the habitual instrument; it is worth searching for them.

 Ask yourself: “Which of my habitual bearings have stopped working — and what deeper values can I make my ‘north’ for the next stage of the path?”